 The RRSP (Registered Retirement Savings Plan) contribution limit is the maximum amount you're allowed to contribute to your RRSP each year.
 The government sets this limit, and it changes from year to year.

-For the 2021 tax year, your RRSP contribution limit is the lower of 18% of your earned income, or $27,830.
-However, any contributions to an employer group RRSP will be calculated in your limit.
+For the 2023 tax year, your RRSP contribution limit is the lower of 18% of your earned income, and a maximum of $30,780.
+This maximum was $29,210 for the 2022 tax year.
+Any contributions to an employer group RRSP will be calculated within your limit.
 You must make the contributions within 60 days after the year ends.
-This means your 2021 contributions are due March 1, 2022.
-For the 2022 tax year, the limit will also be the lower of 18% of your income, or $29,210.
+This means your 2022 contributions are due February 29, 2024.

 If you don't contribute the total amount to your RRSP each year, you can carry forward the unused contribution room to future years.
 This means that you can contribute more in the coming years if you have unused contribution room from previous years.
 However, there are fees for overcontribution.
 A $2000 overcontribution buffer means you will not be charged for excess contributions in this window.
 Contributions in this buffer can't be included in tax deductions, and there is no fee.
 If you exceed the limit, there is a 1% monthly fee.